Canoe: Fiber reinforced composites

 Modern canoes are generally constructed by layering a fiber material inside a "female" mold.
 Fiberglass is the most common material used in manufacturing canoes.
 Fiberglass is not expensive, can be molded to any shape, and is easy to repair.
 Kevlar is popular with paddlers looking for a light, durable boat that will not be taken in whitewater.
 Fiberglass and Kevlar are strong but lack rigidity.
 Carbon fiber is used in racing canoes to create a very light, rigid construction usually combined with Kevlar for durability.
 Boats are built by draping the cloth in a mold, then impregnating it with a liquid resin.
 Optionally, a vacuum process can be used to remove excess resin to reduce weight.

 A gel coat on the outside gives a smoother appearance.

 With stitch and glue, plywood panels are stitched together to form a hull shape, and the seams are reinforced with fiber reinforced composites and varnished.

 A cedar strip canoe is essentially a composite canoe with a cedar core.
 Usually fiberglass is used to reinforce the canoe since it is clear and allows a view of the cedar.

 Aluminum

-Before the invention of fiberglass, this was the standard choice for whitewater canoeing.
-It is good value and very strong by weight.
+Before the invention of fiberglass, aluminum was the standard choice for whitewater canoeing due to its value and strength by weight.
 This material was once more popular but is being replaced by modern lighter materials.
 "It is tough, durable, and will take being dragged over the bottom very well", as it has no gel or polymer outer coating which would make it subject to abrasion.
 The hull does not degrade from long term exposure to sunlight, and "extremes of hot and cold do not affect the material".
 It can dent, is difficult to repair, is noisy, can get stuck on underwater objects, and requires buoyancy chambers to assist in keeping the canoe afloat in a capsize.

-In culture
+Strip-built

+Strip-built canoes are built using thin strips of wood (typically cedar) laid over a mold to create the hull shape and then laminated with fiberglass and epoxy inside and out for strength, durability, and water resistance.
+The result is a ribless composite structure with fiberglass skins and wood core.
+The wood grain is visible on the finished canoe and can be very attractive.